 - A staff member does not leave the room during your visits.

 - Your elder loved one is often not available for visits when you arrive.

 - Your loved one is often taken to different doctors or hospitals for injury treatment.

 Stop Kentucky Nursing Home Physical Abuse.
 Call Attorney Seth Gladstein Today.

 If you or a loved one has been an abuse victim, call Gladstein Law Firm, PLLC, today.
-Seth Gladstein, a Kentucky nursing home abuse lawyer, has extensive experience with nursing home malpractice cases and stands ready to discuss your claims and answer your questions.
+Seth Gladstein, a nursing home abuse lawyer in Kentucky, has extensive experience with nursing home malpractice cases and stands ready to discuss your claims and answer your questions.
 Your consultation is completely free and private.
 Call 502-855-4177 to schedule your appointment or fill out our quick contact form.